Skip to main content

 If your roof is damaged because of an accident, such as heavy objects falling on it and causing extensive damage, then your insurance company will cover it.

 Vandalism by a third party is also covered by insurance, as is any roof damage caused by fires.
 When it comes to acts of nature, the coverage is specific to your insurance policy, so check with your service provider.
+Insurance companies have certain terms that you have to comply with to remain eligible for insurance claims.

 Any damage caused during storms is eligible for insurance coverage such as:

-Age.
-Don’t expect a payout on a shingle roof that is 15 to 20 years old.
+Age: Don’t expect a payout on a shingle roof that is 15 to 20 years old.
 Most insurance companies offer limited or no coverage on older roofs.
 Even if your insurance policy otherwise covers the roof damage, older roofs are often denied due to age.

-Self-inspections.
-You should inspect your roof for damage frequently.
+Poor Maintenance: You should inspect your roof for damage frequently.
 Conduct visual inspections to ensure that everything is in order, and call a roofer if you see any signs of damage.
 Always call a roofer after a storm to look for any damage that might not be visible on the roof.

-Inexperienced Contractor.
-Insurance doesn’t cover damages caused by improper installation or faulty repairs.
+Inexperienced Contractor: Insurance doesn’t cover damages caused by improper installation or faulty repairs.
 Never treat your roof as a DIY project or try to save money by hiring a cheap roofer for the job.
 Roofing is a highly specialized field, and most contractors charge according to their experience and skill.

 If this guide has you feeling a new sense of hope, go ahead and schedule your inspection with RoofCrafters today, and one of our experts will give you an honest inspection to see what your insurance will cover.
 In the meantime, browse the extensive resources listed in our learning center.
 We recommend reading, "Is Your Roof Covered by Homeowner's Insurance?" so that you can better understand your policies.